 Several strength and performance factors served as outcome measures as well.
 Quadriceps muscle flexibility was evaluated by measuring maximal knee flexion angle via inclinometer.
 Isometric muscle strength of the knee extensors was asssessed using hand-held dynamometry, and vertical jump performance was evaluated by recording jump height on the My Jump 2 app.

-Results of the research showed a greater decrease in pain on the numerical rating scale among the subjects who received massage compared to those who received the sham joint treatment.
+Results of the research showed a greater decrease in running pain on the numerical rating scale among the subjects who received massage compared to those who received the sham joint treatment.
 No other differences were observed between the two groups for any of the other outcome measures.

 “Massage therapy was effective at reducing pain intensity after application to the quadriceps of runners compared to a sham technique, but the magnitude of the effect was small,” state the study’s authors.
 “There were no significant effects on perceived fatigue, flexibility, strength or jump performance.”